sarthtalati/v1.1-API-Documentation/source/includes/_requests.md

 old_value | string | The mobile number of the source customer that has to reassign to the target customer. type | enum | Type of request.
 Value: `CHANGE_IDENTIFIER`. base_type | enum | Sub-type of the request.
-Value: `MOBILE_REALLOC`. client_auto_approve | boolean | If the value is true, the request is approved directly.
-This even overrides the back-end configurations set on Member Care.
-Hence, we strictly recommended not to use in normal cases is_one_step_change | boolean | Pass `true` for one step identifier change.
+Value: `MOBILE_REALLOC`.

 <aside class="notice">Parameters marked with * are mandatory. </aside>